 It’s crucial to keep in mind that parents should help their children develop and learn that they will be loved regardless of their academic performance while celebrating academic success.
 Let’s look at some more encouraging incentives for academic performance now.

 Offer Praise to Reward Academic Success

 Praise is one of the easiest and most effective ways to reward academic success.
-Be honest and sincere, and tell your child how proud you are of him or her.
-Be sure to point out how their hard work paid off – with a good grade!
+Be honest and sincere and tell your child how proud you are of them.
+Be sure to point out how their hard work paid off—with a good grade!
 The focus should be that the reward is a sense of achievement, not material goods.
 Children are most inspired by a sense of achievement and independence.
 Praise can enable intrinsic (internal) motivation rather than extrinsic (external) motivation, which has lifelong benefits.

 Ask Questions and Encourage Reflection

 Unknowingly, many parents display a noticeable pause when they receive a report card that contains a grade that is less than perfect.
 Even if most of the grades are As, a report card with a B- or a C (or worse) can be discouraging!
 Children are already aware of the grade, so it’s important to first praise the good grades.
 If a child received an A in one class, ask him or her the most interesting thing that he or she learned.
 More than that, help your student continue to perform on this level by asking some other questions:

 - What was your favorite part of the class?

 - What do you think helped you get this grade?